Registration opens for 2019 solar boat races

-Solar Sport One, the international body overseeing solar boat races, has announced that registration is open for this year’s races in the Netherlands.
+Solar Sport One, the international body overseeing solar boat races, has announced that registration is open for the 2019 solar boat races in the Netherlands.

 Specific locations have not been absolutely finalized, but the series will include these events: